Stocks, the little engine that could

 The U.S. international trade deficit for January will be released on Friday, at the same time as the non-farm payrolls report.
 Economists polled by Reuters expect the country's international trade deficit to have edged up to $49 billion for January from December's $48.8 billion.

-Among the remaining S&P 500 companies to report results, tax preparation company H & R Block Inc is on next week's agenda as well as filtration equipment maker Pall Corp.
+Among the remaining S&P 500 companies to report results, tax preparation company H & R Block Inc (HRB.N) is on next week's agenda as well as filtration equipment maker Pall Corp PLL.N.

 (Reporting by Caroline Valetkevitch; Additional reporting by Lucia Mutikani and Chuck Mikolajczak; Editing by Jan Paschal)